Gabriella439/slides/marketing/marketing.md

 In fact, I'll wager that they will misunderstand marketing _in general_

-I'll go through a few marketing misconceptions, using MongoDB as the bad guy
+I'll go through a few marketing misconceptions, using MongoDB as the villain

 (Sorry, MongoDB)